-This is because the laws of comparative fault mean that establishing the defendant’s negligence is not the end of the legal inquiry.
+This is because the comparative negligence laws mean that establishing the defendant’s negligence is not the end of the legal inquiry.

-Instead, the court will then look at your actions to see the role that the injured person played in the incident or auto accident.
-In other words, if you caused your own injury, you cannot be paid.
+Instead, the court will examine your actions to see the injured person’s role in the incident or auto accident.
+In other words, you cannot be paid if you caused your own injury.

 - Car accidents